 Level: This is a measure of how generally buff and studly you are.
-When the rules or cards refer to your Level, capitalized, they mean this number.
+When the rules or cards refer to your Level, capitalized, they mean the number in the space where your standie is.

 You gain a level when you kill a monster, or when a card says that you do.
-You can also sell Items to buy levels (see Items, p.
-3).
+You can also sell Items to buy levels (see Items).